exo-tech-xyz/gov-v1/README.md

    cd ../gov-v1
    ```

-2. (Optional, in case branch no longer exists) In the cloned repo, modify references of `branch = "v2.2-upgrade"` to `rev = "7452e90ffe1f9686c561a4f30c2caed500048a42"` in `Cargo.lock` and `Cargo.toml`.

-3. Ensure system is using Rust Version `1.89.0`, otherwise install with:
+2. Ensure system is using Rust Version `1.89.0`, otherwise install with:

 ```bash
 rustup toolchain install 1.89.0 // install
 rustup default 1.89.0 // set as default rustc --version // verify version
 ```

+3. (Optional - when using Anchor CLI) Install Solana CLI version 3.0 or higher.
+The bundled rustc in older Solana CLI versions may not be compatible with some dependencies.

 4. Build repo with `cargo build`